-- First, I’ve made a site survey checklist that you can use as quick reference when starting with a new patch of land.
+- Second, I’ve made a site survey checklist that you can use as a quick reference when starting with a new patch of land.

-- Second, I’ve included a short tutorial on the exact design steps I used when planning the layout for my food forest.
+- Third, I’ve included a short tutorial on the exact design steps I used when planning the layout for my food forest.

-- Third, I created a PDF with 5 temperate climate guild examples you can copy and recreate in your food forest.
+- Lastly, I created a PDF with 5 temperate climate guild examples you can copy and recreate in your food forest.